seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/hex_idx/step1-preprocess.md

 input_configfile="<path_to_input_data_and_params>"  ## replace <path_to_input_data_and_params> with the path to the config_job file, e.g., ${neda_dir}/config_job/input_config_lda.txt
 ```

-## Step 1 Creating Minimatch
+## Step 1 Creating Minibatches
 Assigning minibatch label, and reordering the data based on the major axis so that they are locally contiguous.
-The output file has the same columns as input with an extra column (1st) being the minibatch inde.
+The output file has the same columns as input with an extra column (1st) being the minibatch IDs.

 Input & Output
 ```bash